nikhilnair31/brainFart/README.md

     - [x] Add conditional render if user.isAnon is true
 * Idea card
     - [ ] Add functionality to up/down vote buttons considering 1 user can only submit 1 up/down vote for an idea to avoid spamming.
+    - [ ] Figure out how to update upvote on only 1 idea and not pull full database to avoid re-render of whole list
-    - [ ] Trigger re-render of all ideas after deleting some idea
+    - [x] Trigger re-render of all ideas after deleting some idea
     - [x] Show delete button to user only for their own ideas
     - [x] Add upvote and downvote button
     - [x] Add user and time of idea